Superregnum: Eukaryota

 Ecology

-These fish live in soft substrates where they will bury themselves as camouflage, both for protection and to feed.[5]
+These fish live in soft substrates where they bury themselves as camouflage, both for protection and to feed.[6]
 These fish are ambush predators.
 They feed on prey such as small fish, including cyprinids and pupfishes.[2]
-They will lie in wait, well camouflaged, in preparation for prey to swim by.
-Sometimes, they use their maxillary barbels to lure prey fish closer to its mouth, similar to a worm jerking in the water,[2] although this behavior is contested by some aquarists who do not observe this behavior.[3]
+They lie in wait, well camouflaged, in preparation for prey to swim by.
+Sometimes, they use their maxillary barbels (attached to the upper jaw) to lure prey fish closer to their mouths, similar to a worm jerking in the water,[2] although this behavior is contested by some aquarists, who do not observe this behavior.[3]
 When the catfish is ready to strike, the Chaca will open its large mouth rapidly, creating a vacuum that pulls in water and its prey, which may be up to half the fish's own length.[2]
-These fish are also able to use this large mouth as a means of propulsion; when frightened, they will gulp a large amount of water and expel it through their gills.[3]
+These fish are also able to use this large mouths as a means of propulsion; when frightened, they will gulp a large amount of water and expel it through their gills.[3]

 In the aquarium

 Chaca species are occasionally available as aquarium fish.
-These fish are nocturnal and are usually inactive.
-[9] A bizarre phenomenon is shown in that Chaca appear to lower the pH of the water, and so maintenance of water chemistry is necessary.[3]
+They are nocturnal and are usually inactive.[9]
+A bizarre phenomenon is shown in that Chaca species appear to lower the pH of the water, so maintenance of water chemistry is necessary.[3]
 These fish have been bred in captivity.[3]

 References